Why You Shouldn’t Fear Saturated Fat

 Since the rise of the diet-heart hypothesis in the 1960s saturated fats have gotten a bad rap.
-This hypothesis suggested that eating saturated fat raised cholesterol in our blood, clogged out arteries and was the main contributor to heart disease.
-In turn, this leads people to remove sources of saturated fats in the diet, reducing consumption of fatty cuts of meat, butter, egg yolks, bacon, leading people to opt for skim milk, lean cuts of meat, eggs whites, and low-fat dressings.
+This hypothesis suggested that eating saturated fat raised cholesterol in our blood, clogged out arteries, and was the main contributor to heart disease.
+In turn, this led people to remove sources of saturated fats in their diet, reducing consumption of fatty cuts of meat, butter, egg yolks, and bacon, leading people to opt for skim milk, lean cuts of meat, egg whites, and low-fat dressings.
 However, some 50 years later, it turns out saturated fat is not the dietary evil it was made out to be.

 The Big Saturated Fat Mistake